-As an AIM-quoted company, Bezant Resources plc (“Bezant” or the “Company”) and its subsidiaries (together, the “Group”) is required to apply a recognised corporate governance code, demonstrating how the Group complies with such corporate governance code and where it departs from it.
+As an AIM-quoted company, Bezant Resources PLC (“Bezant” or the “Company”) and its subsidiaries are required to apply a recognised corporate governance code and demonstrate how the Group complies with such corporate governance code and where it departs from it.

 The Directors of the Company have formally taken the decision to apply the QCA Corporate Governance Code (the “QCA Code”).
 The Board recognises the principles of the QCA Code, which focus on the creation of medium to long-term value for shareholders without stifling the entrepreneurial spirit in which small to medium sized companies, such as Bezant, have been created.
-The Company will provide annual updates on its compliance with the QCA Code in its Annual Report.
+The Company is committed to providing annual updates on its compliance with the QCA Code further details of which are set out below.

-The Board is responsible for determining policy and business strategy, setting financial and other performance objectives and monitoring achievement throughout the year and all major decisions are taken by the full Board.
+The Board is responsible for determining policy and business strategy, setting financial and other performance objectives and monitoring achievement.
+It meets throughout the year and all major decisions are taken by the full Board.
 The Chairman takes responsibility for the conduct of the Company and Board meetings and ensures that directors are properly briefed to enable full and constructive discussions to take place.
-The Group’s day-to-day operations are managed by the Executive Directors.
+The Group’s day-to-day operations are managed by the Chief Executive Officer with the support of the Technical Director and Finance Director as assisted by the Group Company Secretary in respect of corporate matters generally, compliance and company administration.
 All Directors have access to the Company’s Solicitors, along with the Group Company Secretary and any Director needing independent professional advice in the furtherance of his/her duties may obtain this advice at the expense of the Group.
 However, no formal procedure has been agreed with the Board regarding the circumstances in which individual directors may take independent professional advice.

 The role of the Chairman is to provide leadership of the Board and ensure its effectiveness on all aspects of its remit to maintain control of the Group.
 In addition, the Chairman is responsible for the implementation and practice of sound corporate governance.
 The Chairman is considered independent and has adequate separation from the day-to-day running of the Group.